anttti/web-automation/forms-to-telegram/forms-to-telegram.md

 [Google Forms](https://www.google.com/forms/about/) is a great, free multipurpose tool for all kinds of information gathering.
 Wouldn't it be cool to get a push notification on your phone when someone answers to your form?
 Turns out with a little help from Zapier and Telegram, we can do just that - all without a single line of code!

+We'll be tacking the task with:

+- Making Google Forms write it's responses to Google Sheets
+- Having Zapier react every time a new line is added to the sheet
+- Using a Telegram bot to send us a message whenever Zapier tells it to (which is whenever there is new data on the sheet).

 ## Creating a Google Form

 First of all we need a Google Form to draw the data from.
 For this article I created a form based on Google's examples; I used the "T-Shirt Sign Up" template.